bluebanquise/bluebanquise/tutorials/docs/servers_farm_system_administration.md

 To start most services, we need the main NIC to be up and ready with an ip.
 We will use **NetworkManager** to handle network. `nmcli` is the command to interact with NetworkManager.

+Note about NetworkManager: some say its bad, some say its good.
+It depends of admin tastes.
+Use it if you feel confortable with it, or use systemd-networkd if you prefer.
+Best idea to me is to use what is default on the system: NetworkManager on RHEL like distributions and Suse, systemd-networkd on Ubuntu and Debian

 Assuming main NIC name is `enp0s8`, to set `10.10.0.1/16` IP and subnet on it, use the following commands: